kang-cao-corgi/coj/notes.md

 ### 3. The Holy Spirit is the counselor
 - [Jn14:16](https://www.blueletterbible.org/niv/jhn/14/16/s_1011016)
 #### 3.1 the Counselor (Defender)

+HS is not for sinners like the 1st counselor, it comes to tesify Yeshua

+Q: Why Yeshua needs to be defended? <br>
+A: He was accused as a sinner, which is undeservced, wrongful death.
+To clear His name, prove His innocence, to testify that He is God.
+500 witnesses are not enough.

 - [Ac2:32-33](https://www.blueletterbible.org/niv/act/2/32/s_1020032)
 - [Ac3:14-15](https://www.blueletterbible.org/niv/act/3/14/s_1021014)
 - [Ac5:30-32](https://www.blueletterbible.org/niv/act/5/30/s_1023030)